braveg1rl/memoblock/README.md

 ## Rationale

-Promises are a great innovation to reduce "right-ward drift" as seen with code using regular node-style callbacks.
+Promises are a great invention to reduce "right-ward drift" as seen with code using regular node-style callbacks.
 It also eases error handling, relieving you from the necessity to check for errors after each asynchronous step.

 However, I found code that goes further than merely processing return values in a chain (comparable to a regular synchronous function chain) still to noisy and cumbersome for my taste.